2 Buying Rental or Income Property, Gauge Profitability Before Buying

 How to gauge the profitability of a property

 A simple way to calculate the potential net profit a property will yield prior to buying it is to multiply the *gross scheduled income by 55% then subtract any bank interest you will pay for a loan. **Example below This is not an absolute, but allowing 45% of the gross scheduled rent for overhead is a reasonable average of what to expect.
 This allows for vacancy, management, maintenance, taxes, insurance and other miscellaneous expenses.
 I like to keep deferred maintenance costs as part of the purchase price, that you should have in reserves when purchasing property. *gross scheduled income is the total of all the rents if paid.
 If you plan on raising rents over 5% to 10% plan on vacancies.
 The greater you raise the rent, the greater your vacancies will be.
-Each vacancy will require rehab of that unit and not collect rent until the unit is ready to rent.
+Each vacancy will likely require rehab of that unit and no rent collected on that unit until the unit is ready to rent.
+If a management company is placing your tenants, anticipate a placement fee, usually around one month’s rent.
 Rehab costs can range from $500 to $10,000 per unit (+/-) depending on the amount and quality of the rehab.
 This should be considered in and part of the purchasing price.
 Remember to follow the law when raising rents.

 **Example: A fourplex scheduled to collect $1500 per unit per month would be: $1500 X 4 units X 12 months = $72,000 annual gross scheduled rents.
 Multiply that by 55% for a reasonable idea of what you might net = $39,600 net annual income.
 Any bank interest payments (not principle payments) need to be subtracted from this.

 Disclaimer: The above is not absolute but a good conservative approach to predicting profitability.